dnr/styx/README.md

 GPL-2.0, but that's the simplest option for now.
 If you're interested in using this code under different terms, let me know.

+## Exceptions:

+- `common/errgroup` is copied and modified from <https://golang.org/x/sync/errgroup> with a BSD licence.